A spell, item or other thing that reduces or eliminates Random Encounters

 - Final Fantasy X has "No Encounters" ability that can be customized onto an armor and also a weapon obtained from Geosgaeno which eliminates random encounters.

-- Final Fantasy X-2 also features the Charm Bangle, which eliminates random encounters.
+- Final Fantasy X-2 features the Charm Bangle, which eliminates random encounters.

-- The Holy Bottles in the Tales Series, which either prevent random encounters, or make monsters run away from you, depending on the game.
-Certain food items in Tales Of Destiny also gift the player with reduced encounters as a side effect.
+- The Holy Bottles in the Tales Series.
+They eliminate Random Encounters in the games that have them.
+In games where monsters are visible on the map, using a Holy Bottle either makes it so enemies don't notice you at all or run away from you, and also makes them respawn slower.
+Certain food items in Tales of Destiny also gift the player with reduced encounters as a side effect.

 - Pokémon has "Repel" items, which prevent wild Pokémon encounters as long as the lead party member is a higher level than what you're encountering.
 It will not, however, avoid battles against other Pokémon Trainers.
-Generation II had the Pokémon Lullaby music on the Johto Radio Station; Generation III added the Black Flute for reducing the encounter rate, and a few Pokémon abilities (like "Intimidate") can also reduce the encounter rate.
+Generation II had the Pokémon Lullaby music on the Johto Radio Station; Generation III added the Black Flute for reducing the encounter rate, and Gen VI has the Stealth O-Power that reduces the rate.
+A few Pokémon abilities note can also reduce the encounter rate.

 - Golden Sun has the Sacred Feather item and the Avoid spell.

 - First two Fallout games as well as Fallout Tactics has skill called Outdoorsman.
-If it is high enough and you are traveling through the desert and encounter someone, you will be offered to choose do you want to meet them or keep moving.
+If it is high enough and you encounter someone while traveling through the desert, you will be offered to choose if you want to meet them or keep moving.

 - Sweet Water in Lufia

 - Protect Ball in Paladin's Quest

 - The Fright Mask (Paper Mario and The Thousand-Year Door) could scare away some weaker enemies during battle.
 The "First Attack" and "Bump Attack" badges could clear weaker enemies in the field.